 – Don’t add new electrolyte.

-– Don’t discharge a battery any deeper than you possibly have to.
+– Try not to discharge a battery any deeper than you possibly have to.

 We all agree keeping batteries properly-maintained and fully-charged all year round will greatly increase their performance and lifespan.
 But how can we achieve such control over our batteries?